Nikitha-Pulluri/Interview-questions/Intro-call-questions/readme.md

 I'm most comfortable with Python and SQL—I use them regularly for writing data pipelines, transformations, and queries.
 I’ve used Python with Airflow to automate workflows and schedule tasks, and SQL for building complex logic in Snowflake and Redshift.

 I also have strong experience with cloud platforms like GCP, AWS, and Azure.
-In my recent project, I built ETL pipelines in GCP using Snowflake and Matillion, and managed deployments with Azure DevOps.
+In my recent project, I built ETL pipelines in GCP using Snowflake, and managed deployments with Azure DevOps.

 Apart from that, I’ve worked with Spark for big data processing, DBT for data modeling, and Power BI to create dashboards and reports that help teams make better decisions.
 I enjoy using the right tool for the problem, and I’m always open to learning new ones when the project needs it.